Microwave Green Beans (Fast & Easy Method)

 1. Seasoning and topping variations

-• lemon zest – really good!
+• Bright: lemon zest – really good!

-• top with roasted red pepper sauce
+• Saucy drizzle: top with roasted red pepper sauce or a drizzle of pesto

-• tossed with honey mustard
+• Sweet-tangy: tossed with honey mustard

 2. How to keep your beans vibrant green: Serve them right after they are finished cooking and they will be bright green.
 Don’t let them sit around covered or they will turn a pea green.
-Alternatively, see #3 – for company.
+Alternatively, see #3 – make ahead for company.

-4. Make ahead
+4. Make ahead and store

 • Day before: Wash and trim the beans the day before and store them in the fridge.
 Add 1-2 tablespoons water before microwaving the next day before serving.